An inspiring carer enables his client to achieve his long-standing dream…

-A one time father, husband and writer gets a job as a carer to Trevor, an 18-year-old teenager with Duchenne Muscular Dystrophy in this comic drama road trip movie.
+A man gets a job as a carer to an 18-year-old teen with Duchenne Muscular Dystrophy in this comic drama road trip movie.

 When it comes to inspirational characters, Paul Rudd’s performance here is one of the most touchingly real and raw performances of a man with his own unresolved and traumatic issues taking on a job as a carer.
 His performance complemented by a young actor, Craig Roberts in a realistic and moving performance as 18-year-old Trevor, as the teenager he works with in this poignant road trip movie named The Fundamentals of Caring (2016).